marklogic/mlxprs/README.md

     }
 ```

-Attach mode attaches to a paused request in a given *debug server* (an app server connected to js debugger).
-To make a debug server, open command palette, type `connectServer` and enter an app server name to connect.
-This will automatically pause all requests to that server so that you can attach the debugger.
+Attach mode intercepts a paused request in a given *debug server*, an app server connected to the VS Code debugger.
+To make a debug server, open command palette, type `connectServer` and enter the name of the app server name to connect to.
+Use the name of the app server in the MarkLogic configuration, _not_ its hostname or IP address.
+A connected server will automatically pause all requests so that you can attach the debugger.
 Use `disconnectServer` disable debugging and resume handling requests as normal.

 **Note: Only requests that are launched after a server is connected/made debug server can be attached.**